SandeepSinghSethi/DS-and-Algo-CPP/README.md

 # DS-and-Algo-CPP
-All the code samples of the concepts I learned for understanding DS and Algo
+All the code samples of the concepts I learned while understanding DS and Algo